 All building roofs under 250 square feet are excluded from consideration, as they are too small for a solar PV array.
 Roof slope above 50 degree are excluded because they are too steep for a solar PV array.
 Roof orientations of north, northeast, and northwest are excluded due to insufficient sun exposure.
 Shading is considered based off of LiDAR data, which may or may not reflect current conditions.

-Cost of electricity: We use 11 cents per kilowatt-hour, the current residential rate, to calculate potential electricity savings.
+A rate of 11 cents per kilowatt-hour is used to calculate potential electricity savings.

 NVRC wishes to acknowledge the contribution of MWCOG and the George Mason University College of Science and Department of Geography & Geoinformation Science that helped make this project possible.